hrollin5/python-challenge/README.md

 # Python-Challenge
 This project showcases the basic elements of Python.
-The scripts are simple but demonstrate skills required for the elementary analysis of
-a CSV file in Python.
+The scripts are simple but demonstrate skills required for the analysis of a CSV file in core Python.
 There are two sections, each representing a real work analysis situation.
-Each section includes a dataset, a Python
-script, and a text file with the results.
+Each section includes a dataset, a Python script, and a text file with the results.

 ## PyBank
 This dataset includes several years of revenue information for a bank.
 The main.py script extracts the following from the dataset: